PURE ALPHA STOCK PITCH COMPETITION

 Every year GIS hosts a stock pitch competition - check out last years application requirements below.
 Feel free to email us for more information.
-The next competition will be held next semester!
+The next competition will be held in Spring 2022!

 Open to any USC Student, regardless of major and standing.
 Teams can have up to 3 members.
 You are also welcome to participate as an individual.

 Participants must submit a PowerPoint/Google Slides presentation with no more than 10 slides, and no less than 3 slides, detailing an actionable investment idea in any U.S. domestic or international equity, in any sector, with a market capitalization of $1+ billion.
 Investments pitches chosen will proceed to a second round where teams will have to provide further support, and give a verbal pitch of your selected equity.
 You may take a long or short position on your equity, there are no restrictions in this category.
-Your team must sign up with the link below by March 27th 11:59pm.
-Presentations for the first pitch deck must be emailed to by March 27th 11:59pm.
+Presentations for the first pitch deck must be included in this application.

-Finalists to proceed through all rounds will have the opportunity to compete for $3600 in Prize Money, along with the opportunity to enjoy an exclusive networking event with industry leaders from Blackrock, Morgan Stanley, and more.
+Finalists will have the opportunity to compete for $2500 in Prize Money, along with the opportunity to enjoy an exclusive networking event with industry leaders.
 Finalists will also be able to receive extensive feedback on their pitches from senior professionals from the buy side.
 Rewards for the finalists and winners are as follows.
 (All prizes will be split equally among the team members.
-Example: A team of 3 gets 1st place, each individual receives $1000).
+Example: A team of 3 gets 1st place, each individual receives $500).

 3rd place: $250